tytydraco/yessleep/out/The_Population_Bracelet.md

 The Population Bracelet has been a mandatory device for every citizen in the country I live in for about a decade.
 The country faced a declining population, with a low birth rate which led to concerns about its future.
 The government needed to keep things updated in real-time as the numbers continued to decrease.

 The bracelet looks like a wristwatch, but instead of showing the time, it displays a number—a rank.
 The wearer's rank in the population.
-The oldest person on Earth has the number 1 displayed on their bracelet's screen.
+The oldest person has number 1 displayed on their bracelet's screen.

 Mine?
 It displays 5 billion something.
 I'm only 30 years old right now.